Adrin0/Automated-Confirmation-Email-Sender/README.md

 2. Generate a templated email
 3. Attach the PDF
 4. Send it from `athdesk@caltech.edu`
-5. Log success or move PDF to `manual_review` if no email is found
+5. Log successful and unsuccessful operations

 ## Microsoft 365 Setup

 Make sure SMTP is enabled and app passwords are allowed or use Microsoft Graph API for a more secure option.

 ## Future Enhancements
-- GUI interface for non-technical users
 - Integration with Microsoft Graph API
 - Azure deployment for 24/7 automation
 - Add guest name personalization